 1998—State's first Injury Prevention Center opens: Injuries are the leading cause of hospitalization and death for Rhode Island's children and young adults.
 The Injury Prevention Center's goal is to reduce injuries in Rhode Island by conducting research; holding community projects and events; and educating health professionals, policy makers and the public about the problem of injuries in Rhode Island.

-2000—In-utero fetal surgery performed for the first time in the Northeast: Pediatric surgeons Francois Luks, MD, and Thomas Tracy, MD, pioneer fetal surgery, in which ultrasound and other technologies are used to detect abnormalities and perform corrective surgery.
+2000—In-utero fetal surgery performed for the first time in the Northeast: Pediatric surgeons Francois Luks, MD, and Thomas Tracy, MD, introduce fetal surgery, in which ultrasound and other technologies are used to detect abnormalities and perform corrective surgery.
 In 2001, the surgical team works with Women & Infants' Hospital to perform the first twin-to-twin transfusion syndrome (TTTS) surgery, a pioneering procedure in fetal surgery to save the lives of identical twin babies.
-TTTS is a condition in the placenta resulting in a disproportionate flow of blood to the twins.
+TTTS is a condition in the placenta resulting in a disproportionate flow of blood between twins. www.fetal-treatment.org/

 2000—Draw-A-Breath program launched: Hasbro Children's Hospital launches a unique asthma outreach and education program funded by CVS/pharmacy and the Robert Wood Johnson Foundation.
 The program proves successful in educating children and their parents to better manage asthma, resulting in a reduced number of visits to the emergency department, reduced hospital admissions due to severe asthma attacks, and a reduced number of missed school days.

 2001—Hasbro Children's Hospital begins pediatric sedation services: The hospital begins offering sedation for children undergoing diagnostic services—primarily CT scan and MRI—under the direction of a dedicated team of professionals.
-By sedating children, results are more accurate and fewer repeat procedures are necessary.
+Results are more accurate and fewer repeat procedures are necessary.
 More about pediatric radiology.

 2002—Hasbro Children's Hospital runs the state's only pediatric transport team: The hospital's pediatric transport team is responsible for transporting children from other area hospitals to Hasbro's pediatric intensive care unit.
 The team—a physician, intensive care nurse and respiratory therapist—is on call 24 hours a day to provide immediate response.
 The team's goal is to mobilize within 30 minutes and board an ambulance to travel to any hospital in the region.
 An average of 30 patients a month are transported to the PICU.
 In 2002, the hospital appoints two full-time nurses to coordinate the transport team's efforts and ensure timely mobilization.